 That is the picture most of us have of the Christmas Star, but it’s an image derived more from imagination and greeting cards than from the Bible.
-In fact, the Gospel of Matthew in the New Testament is the only place this “star” is mentioned in the Bible (Matt 2:2, 7-10, King James Version).
+In fact, only the Gospel of Matthew in the New Testament mentions this “star” (Matthew 2:2, 7-10, King James Version).
 Even there, information on the star is sparse.
 The most telling reference is Matthew 2:9:

 However, if we grant the author of Matthew – who assuredly was not an eyewitness at the Nativity – a little artistic license, the “star” might not have appeared literally in the way described.
-In that case we can consider some natural, astronomical possibilities.
+In that case, we can consider some natural, astronomical possibilities.
 In fact, there is some uncertainty about the use of the word for star in the Greek manuscript.
 Some contend that the word could have meant or implied an object other than a physical star.

 And it certainly was not on December 25.
 The Bible does not say, leaving us few clues.
-One clue we do have, however, is the reference that shepherds were out in the field “keeping watch over their flock by night” (Luke 2:8), something the scholars say was likely only done in the spring when lambs were born.
-Thus the birth was likely in the spring, probably between 7 and 4 BC.
+One clue we do have, however, is the reference that shepherds were out in the field “keeping watch over their flock by night” (Luke 2:8).
+That was something the scholars say shepherds probably only did in the spring when lambs were born.
+Thus, the birth was likely in the spring, probably between 7 and 4 BCE.

 Few astronomical records were kept at the time, except by the Chinese and Koreans.
-They did record what might have been comets in 5 and possibly again in 4 BC.
+They did record what might have been comets in 5 and possibly again in 4 BCE.
 The main problem here is that comets were generally regarded as omens of evil and bad fortune by the Chinese and likely also by the magi-astrologers the New Testament calls “wise men.”
 Rather than follow such a cometary “star,” they likely would have gone the other way.